sudheerj/javascript-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 467. ### What is the difference between substring and substr methods?
+     Both substring() and substr() are string methods, which are used to find substring of a given string.
+But there are some notable differences with their usage,

 **[⬆ Back to Top](#table-of-contents)**

-468. ### How to find the number of parameters expected by a function?
+1.   ### How to find the number of parameters expected by a function?
   The function's object has a **length** property which tells you how many formal parameters expected by a function.
 This is a static value defined by the function, not the number of arguments the function is called with(__arguments.length__).
 The basic usage of length propery is,

   ```javascript